-To migrate ADI from a previous release, you can perform manual steps as described in "Migrating from a previous release" on page 138.
+To migrate ADI from a previous release, you can perform manual steps as described in "Migrating from a previous release" on page 100.
 Alternatively, you can run adi-setup application command by using the following options, which automates all these steps for migration.

-- It is recommended that you manually back up the existing ADI database before you start the migration process. - For the migration of Business Rule Discovery data providers, check the following instructions. - Migration from V5.0.5 to V5.1.0
+- It is recommended that you manually back up the existing ADI database before you start the migration process.
+For more information, see "Backing up database files" on page 103. - For the migration of Business Rule Discovery data providers, check the following instructions. - Migration from V5.0.5 to V5.1.0